-The EMCL is taught totally in English, has been approved as a 2nd cycle by the Portuguese Ministry of Science, Technology and Higher Education, and already complied with the Bologna requirements even before that.
+The lingering question is "Why, in 5 editions of this international master program, have we only had 1 Portuguese student?"

-The professors teaching EMCL courses lecture on its topics the world round, and at their universities teach students from all around the world.
-The countries involved support its professors to provide a global and high quality 2nd cycle degree opening up international opportunities for their own nationals.
-These should take full advantage of EMCL's rather unique offer of global competence.
+The EMCL is taught totally in English, it has been approved as a 2^{nd} cycle by our Ministry of Science, Technology and Higher Education and already complied with the Bologna requirements even before that.
+The UNL professors teaching EMCL courses lecture on its topics the world round, and in Lisbon teach students from all around the world.
+Paradoxically, our country pays its professors to provide this global and high quality 2^{nd} cycle degree which opens up international opportunities, but the Portuguese students don't take advantage of that.
+Can it be for fear?